 From Ohm's law, it is possible to create a simple formula from the inverse of this.
 Dividing voltage into resistance will determine what the proper current of a printed circuit board should be.

 4. PCB Trace Current Capacity-What Should You Know

 In the early days, we used the printed circuit boards to link the low power circuitry.
-And high-power circuitry was made using point to point jumper wiring to compensate the high current carrying needs.
+And high-power circuitry was made using point-to-point jumper wiring to compensate for the high current carrying needs.

 As the boards evolved, the copper layer is optimized by spreading.
-It is over an ample space and high-resolution isolation form low power rails.
+It is over an ample space and high-resolution isolation from low-power rails.